harrisonlhl123/facebook-clone/README.md

 # Instabook

-[Instabook](https://instabook-clone.onrender.com/) is a Facebook clone where users can create accounts, login, post, comment, and go to each others' walls.
+[Instabook](https://instabook-clone.onrender.com/) is a Facebook clone where users can create accounts, login, post, comment, like, and go to each others' walls.

 ## Technologies Used